Windows OS Hub

 Customize reference Windows image

-Customize desktop shortcuts, Start menu tiles, wallpapers, screensavers, color schemes, and more.
+Create the desktop shortcuts, customize the Start menu and Taskbar layout, pin items to the taskbar, customize wallpapers, screensavers, color schemes, and more.
 Configure local Group Policy settings using the gpedit.msc editor.
 These settings will be applied to all computers that you deploy from this custom Windows image.

-Once you have set up the operating system and applications, you must clean up Windows to reduce the final image size.
+Once you have finished configuring the operating system and applications, you need to prepare the system for deployment, clean up, and optimize Windows to minimize the final image size.

 vssadmin delete shadows /All /Quiet